-Q: How should companies choose the most important KPIs for their needs?
+Q: How should companies choose the most important KPIs for finance and accounting departments for their needs?

 A: First, they should clarify their goals.
 For instance, are they focusing more on revenue growth, capital management or lowering costs relative to sales?
 These are all important goals at one point or another in a company’s lifecycle, but management needs to be clear about which ones take priority over others.